Laura Arrillaga-Andreessen

-Laura Arrillaga-Andreessen (born 1969/1970) is an American philanthropist, educator and author.
+Laura Arrillaga-Andreessen (born 1969/1970) is an American philanthropy educator and author, married to tech billionaire Marc Andreessen.

-She is the founder and president of the Laura Arrillaga-Andreessen Foundation, a private operating foundation that describes itself as a philanthropic "innovation lab", and founded the Silicon Valley Social Venture Fund (SV2), a venture philanthropy fund.
-She is also the author of Giving 2.0: Transform Your Giving and Our World.
+Born to wealthy parents she became the founder and president of the Laura Arrillaga-Andreessen Foundation, a private philanthropic foundation that describes itself as a philanthropic "innovation lab", and founded the Silicon Valley Social Venture Fund (SV2), a venture philanthropy fund.